JingweiZuo/Auction_System/readme.md

 - ```./runcmd.sh```

-The default admin passwork: *admin*.
-To symplify the execution process, we hard-coded the predefined scenario into the program.
-The users can feel free to adapt the application to be more user-friendy.
+The default admin password: *admin*.
+To simplify the execution process, we hard-coded the predefined scenario into the program.
+The users can feel free to adapt the application to be more user-friendly.